-Instead, consider adding a baby bouncer or play mat with a mobile overhead or a mirror as babies love faces.
+Instead, consider adding a baby bouncer or play mat.
 Board books are another great option since reading to infants improves their language, and strengthens the bond between you and your baby.

 By following these recommendations, you will make the process less overwhelming and make the most of the list so your baby has everything he or she needs.